WorldofKerry/Python2Verilog/README.md

 `sudo apt-get install iverilog expected` (uses the `unbuffer` in `expected`).

 The online simulator [EDA Playground](https://edaplayground.com/) can be used as a subsitute if you manually copy-paste the module and testbench files to it.

-For most up-to-date information, refer to the pytest [github workflow](.github/workflows/python-package.yml).

 ### Creating New Test